 Highly employable.
 96% employment rate within 6 months of graduation.

 Admissions requirements overview

-- If your first language is not English you must provide proof of English language proficiency from a standard language test, such as TOEFL (minimum score of 92 for the internet-based test); MELAB (90 minimum score) or IELTS (7.5 minimum score).
-May not be required in some cases.
+- If your first language is not English - Proof of English language proficiency from a standard language test, such as TOEFL (minimum score of 102 for the internet-based test) or IELTS (7.5 minimum score).

 In evaluating applications the following elements are weighted as follows: